Boban Ilic – sculptor from Chicago

-Visitors to this exhibition will be able to see his 20 sculptures of medium size, as well as 25 paintings by this well known Chicago artist.
-Boban's sculptures are inspired largely by mythological motifs, such as Icarus, St. George who kills the Dragon, angels and demons - after which this exhibition was named.
-Boban's work has achieved significant results in the North American art market as well as around the world.
-At the New York Expo 2006 his two sculptures were sold to museums in America and Japan for $147,000.
+Visitors to this exhibition will be able to see medium-sized 20 sculptures as well as 25 paintings by this well-known Chicago artist.
+Boban's sculptures are inspired largely by mythological motifs, such as Icarus, St. George the Dragon Slayer, angels and demons - after which this exhibition was named.
+Boban's work has achieved significant results in the North American art market and around the world.
+At the New York Expo 2006 two of his sculptures were sold to museums in America and Japan for $147,000.
 What especially identifies this artist is his choice of materials, for example, his use of spoons made of the highest quality steel.

-"The exhibition Angels and Demons in Belgrade is the biggest event in my life, despite more than 100 exhibitions I have had around the world.
-This is because Belgrade is a place where I began to dream all my sculptor's dreams.
-This exhibition is a continuation of what is accepted in New York, Los Angeles and Chicago,” said Boban Ilic.
-"I am very pleased that after 20 years I am going back to the place from where I started my artistic voyage.”
+"The exhibition Angels and Demons in Belgrade is the biggest event in my life, despite the more than 100 exhibitions I have had around the world.
+This is because Belgrade is where I began to dream all my sculptor's dreams.
+This exhibition is a continuation of what is customary in New York, Los Angeles and Chicago,” said Boban Ilic.
+"I am very pleased that after 20 years I am going back to where I started my artistic voyage.”

 The exhibition was organized under the auspices of the City of Belgrade, organized by the Culture Bridge of Toronto and "Bridge" Fund of Belgrade.

-Ilic's exhibition is an attempt to institutionalize a cultural exchange between North America and Serbia.
-Until now, artists from Serbia went to exhibit in Toronto, Vancouver or Chicago, and they presented the model of what could be called the ‘culture stall.’
-What we are trying to do now is to establish a cultural exchange and provide another dimension to point out that cultural exchange is a ’two way’ street.
-It is hard and difficult, but we must persevere.
-The best way for cultural exchange is for our expatriates who are successful in the world to present themselves to the domestic culture and general public.
+Ilic's exhibition is an attempt to institutionalize cultural exchange between North America and Serbia.
+Until now, artists from Serbia have gone to exhibits in Toronto, Vancouver and Chicago where they presented a model of what could be called a ‘culture stall.’
+What we are trying to do now is establish a cultural exchange and provide another dimension, indicating that cultural exchange is a ’two-way’ street.
+It is difficult, but we must persevere.
+The best way for cultural exchange is for our expatriates who are successful in the world to present themselves to the domestic cultural and general public.
 I am thankful to our sponsor, the City of Belgrade, and the people who have supported this project."